MeKLiN2/A1/README.md

 # A1 DeSTRoYeR kit for windows 10 or 7
+For elite PC gamers who need a boost in performance.
+See your computer's true power level unrestricted by under-the-hood windows apps that silently eat CPU and RAM.

 # 1. put SetACL.exe in Windows\System32
 # 2. run A1.bat with NSUDO.exe